ComputationalScienceLaboratory/ODE-Test-Problems/docs/contrib.md

-# Adding new problems to `OTP`
+# Contributing to `ODE Test Problems`

+This guide provides instructions for submitting and formatting new code in `OTP`.

+## Submitting Changes

+Changes to `OTP` should be proposed as a pull request and undergo a review process before being merged.
+New code must be free of warnings and errors and adhere to the style guidelines.

+## Creating a Problem

-To add a new test problem to `ODE Test Problems` follow these steps.
+Each problem defines a package under `+otp` that contains all files used by the problem.
+To add a new test problem follow these steps.

 1. Check out the latest version of `OTP` from Github